QuantLet/SFM_Class_2018_smart_contracts/README.md

 - SFM_Class_2018_filter_SContracts: construct a data frame for further analysis given a folder with solidity source codes
 - SFM_Class_2018_Clustering_of_SContracts: clustering of source codes

+If you need the exact datasets, please contact the Authors of quantlets